christophgockel/phpunit-context-examples/README.md

 ## Footnotes

 Having the test classes defined in a specific order in the configuration file `phpunit.xml` is done only for presentation purposes.
-It helps having a better output on the console after runnung the tests.
+It helps having a better output on the console when runnung the tests.

 Specifying an order for tests should be avoided in real world implementations.